SergioCalde/Angularv19/README.md

 - Review about services, how to create the service and how to inject it (with constructor and inject).
 - Learn about angular effects.
 - Review how to load a signal from localStorage.
 (LinkedSignal)
+- Learn about HashLocationStrategy.
+Use it to change the router in the url.
+Check the app.config.ts file.